stop waisting money

 Software such as MS Office is probably already installed and registered.

-Ensure you get the drivers with the machine - if no drivers, DON'T buy.
+Ensure you get the drivers with the machine - if no drivers and you don't know how to find and install them then DON'T buy.

 Confirm all the keys are working.